ssmaceachern-dev/mythicalmonsters/chapter5_progression.md

 When a character has earned six marks towards an aspect, then the aspect's rating increases by 1 and all marks are reset.

 ## Improving Knowledge
-Improving knowledge can occur when a character's Common, Esoteric, or Linguistic knowledge is used as Enhancement towards a Test.
-If the dice rolled result in a Minor or Major Success and the number of dice rolled equal the applied Knowledge's rating, then the applied knowledge rating gains a mark.
+Improving Knowledge can occur when a character's Common, Esoteric, or Linguistic knowledge is used as Enhancement towards a Test.
+If the dice rolled result in a Minor or Major Success and the number of dice rolled equal the applied Knowledge's rating, then the applied Knowledge rating gains a mark.
 When a given Knowledge gains six marks, its rating increases by 1 and all marks are reset.

 However, a character's rating in a given Knowledge cannot exceed the rating of their Memory aspect.
 A character cannot receive marks unless their Memory rating is greater than the rating of the applied knowledge.